-Managed care plans are also permitted to develop their own maternity programs, to complement the required programs noted above.
+Managed care plans are also permitted to develop their own maternity programs to complement the required programs noted above.

-Where the EBCI tribal members are concerned, it is important to note that the Tribe has similar support programs for high-risk pregnant women through CIHA.
-For these women, who may elect to enroll in a Standard Plan, the Department is working with the Tribe to facilitate opportunity for them to pursue services through CIHA.
+Where EBCI/IHS members are concerned, it is important to note that the EBCI has similar support programs for high-risk pregnant women through CIHA.
+For these women, who may elect to enroll in a Standard Plan, the Department is working with the EBCI to facilitate opportunity for them to pursue services through CIHA.

-Managed care plan performance is linked to the Quality Strategy through the quality measures noted in Section II(B) and Appendix A, Tables 8-10, which target specific maternal health outcomes.
+Managed care plan performance is linked to the Quality Strategy through the quality measures noted in Section II(B) and Appendix A, Tables 10-12, which target specific maternal health outcomes.
 Standard Plans and Tailored Plans will also be accountable for performance on select process and quality improvement measures.

-5. Care Management for At-risk Children
+5. Care Management for At-Risk Children

 North Carolina has long been committed to supporting children who were exposed to toxic stress in early childhood or otherwise have complex social or health needs.
 The Care Coordination for At-Risk Children (CMARC) program serves children from birth to age 5 who meet specific risk criteria, providing them with a comprehensive health assessment and dedicated case management services.
-Consistent with the goals
+Consistent with the goals of this Quality Strategy, the program aims to improve health outcomes and reduce costs for enrolled children.
+46,47